• facebook

 RESTORE DATABASE is terminating abnormally.

-Is your SQL Server experiencing a roadblock while restoring a database, accompanied by the frustrating error message ‘Database Can’t be Recovered Because the Log wasn’t Restored’?
-This post delves into the potential causes of this issue and provides solutions for its resolution.
+Is your SQL Server also stuck in restoring a database and showing the error ‘Database Can’t be Recovered Because the Log wasn’t Restored’?
+Here, in this post, we will look at possible reasons behind this error and discuss the solutions to resolve it.
 At last, we also discuss a professional SQL recovery tool to repair corrupt SQL database and restore the entire database with complete data integrity.

 • Connectivity loss during the restoration process